Atlantic City, New Jersey: Atlantic City Special Improvement District

 The Atlantic City Special Improvement District (SID) was a nonprofit organization created in 1992, funded by a special assessment tax on businesses within the improvement district.
 It carried out various activities to improve the city's business community, including street cleaning and promotional efforts.
 In 2011, the SID was absorbed by the CRDA; the former SID boundaries would be expanded to the include all areas in the newly formed tourism district.
 Under the new structure, established by state legislation, the CRDA assumed responsibility for the staff, equipment and programs of the SID.
 The new SID division includes a SID committee made up of CRDA board members and an advisory council consisting of the current trustees and others.

 Fire department

 The Atlantic City Fire Department (ACFD) provides fire protection and first responder emergency medical services to the city.
-The ACFD operates out of six fire stations, located throughout the city in one battalion, under the command of a Battalion Chief, who in-turn reports to an on-duty Deputy Chief, or Tour Commander each shift.
+The ACFD operates out of six fire stations, located throughout the city in one battalion, under the command of a battalion chief, who in-turn reports to an on-duty Deputy Chief, or Tour Commander each shift.

 Fire station locations

 Police department

 The city is protected by the Atlantic City Police Department, which handles 150,000 calls per year.
-The Chief of Police is Henry White.
+The Chief of Police is James A. Sarkos.